Starter Guide to Requirements Management

 Its enumeration labels are: “Analysis”, “Inspection”, “Demonstration”, “Test”, and “Special Qualification Method”.

-5. Priority (ID: “priority”, Name: “Priority”, Type: “single enum. value”).
-Stores customer’s priority for implementing this requirement.
+• Priority (ID: “priority”, Name: “Priority”, Type: “single enum. value”).
+Stores stakeholder's priority for implementing this requirement.
 Its enumeration labels are: “Low”, “Medium”, and “High”.

-12. Instructions (ID: “instructions”, Name: “Instructions”, Type: “xhtml”).
-A special attribute that stores custom help text, which is displayed in the Instruction pane.
+• Instructions (ID: “instructions”, Name: “Instructions”, Type: “xhtml”).
+A special attribute that stores custom help text, which is displayed in the Instructions pane.

-It has an additional boolean property help.
+This special attribute has an additional boolean property help.
 When it is set to false, the attribute value is displayed in the table view as a regular attribute and the user can edit it.
-When it is set to true, contents is displayed on the Instructions pane and the attribute cannot be selected to display on the grid, nor can it be edited.
+When it is set to true, the content is displayed on the Instructions pane and the attribute cannot be selected to display on the grid, nor can it be edited.
 For an example, see Project Workspace.

-We will explain a simple workflow based on these attributes in the next chapter System Requirements.
+We will explain a simple workflow based on these attributes in the next chapter System Requirements Specification.

 2. Define Table Views: